3.3. Sources of Criminal Law: Federal and State Constitutions

 For a novel way to explore this dispute, listen to the soundtrack from Alexander Hamilton, the Broadway Musical composed by Lin-Manuel Miranda.

-The First Amendment limits Congress’s ability to pass laws that limit free speech, freedom of religion, freedom of assembly and association.
+The First Amendment limits Congress’s ability to pass laws that limit free speech, freedom of religion, freedom of assembly, and association.
 The Second Amendment limits Congress’s ability to outlaw the personal possession of firearms.
-The Fourth, Fifth, Sixth and Eighth Amendments have provisions that govern criminal procedure during the investigative, pretrial, and trial phases.
+The Fourth, Fifth, Sixth, and Eighth Amendments have provisions that govern criminal procedure during the investigative, pretrial, and trial phases.
 The Eighth Amendment sets limits on the government’s ability to impose certain types of punishments, impose excessive fines, and set excessive bail.
-The Due Process Clauses of the Fifth and Fourteenth Amendment require that criminal justice procedures be fundamentally fair.
+The Due Process Clauses of the Fifth and Fourteenth Amendments require that criminal justice procedures be fundamentally fair.
 The Fourteenth Amendment’s Equal Protection Clause requires that, at a minimum, there be some rational reason for treating people differently.
-For example, states can pass laws prohibiting minors from purchasing and consuming alcohol because states have a reasonable interest in protecting the health and welfare of its citizens.
+For example, states can pass laws prohibiting minors from purchasing and consuming alcohol because states have a reasonable interest in protecting the health and welfare of their citizens.
 These amendments discussed more fully below, added several constraints on Congress.
 The impact of the Bill of Rights was to place substantial checks on the federal government’s ability to define crimes.

 The Incorporation Debate

 When drafted and passed, the U.S. Constitution and the Bill of Rights applied only to the federal government.
-Individual states each had their own guarantees and protections of individuals’ rights found in the state constitutions.
+Individual states each had their guarantees and protections of individuals’ rights found in the state constitutions.
 (See below.)
-Since 1868, the Fourteenth Amendment has become an important tool for making states also follow the provisions of the Bill of the Rights.
+Since 1868, the Fourteenth Amendment has become an important tool for making states also follow the provisions of the Bill of Rights.
 It was drafted to enforce the Civil Rights Act passed in 1866 in the post-Civil War states.
 Section 1 of the Fourteenth Amendment enjoins the states from depriving any person of life, liberty, or property, without due process of law.
 It prohibits states from adopting any laws that abridge the privileges and immunities of the citizens of the United States and requires that states not deny any person equal protection under the law.
 U.S. Const. amend.
 XIV, § 2.

 The practice of making the states follow provisions of the Bill of Rights is known as incorporation.
-Over decades, the Supreme Court debated whether the Bill of Rights should be incorporated all together, in one-fell-swoop, called total incorporation, or piece-by-piece, called selective incorporation.
+Over decades, the Supreme Court debated whether the Bill of Rights should be incorporated all together, in one fell swoop, called total incorporation, or piece-by-piece, called selective incorporation.
 The case-by-case, bit-by-bit approach won.
 In a series of decisions, the Supreme Court has held that the Due Process Clause of the Fourteenth Amendment makes enforceable against the states those provisions of the Bill of Rights that are “implicit in the concept of ordered liberty.”
 [1] For example, in 1925 the Court recognized that the First Amendment protections of free speech and free press apply to states as well as to the federal government.
 [2] In the 1960s, the Court selectively incorporated many of the procedural guarantees of the Bill of Rights.
 The Court also used the Fourteenth Amendment to extend substantive guarantees of the Bill of Rights to the states.
 Most recently, on February 20th, 2019 the Court incorporated the right to be free from excessive fines guarantee found in the Eighth Amendment to the states in Timbs v.
 Indiana, ___ U.S. ___ (2019).

 First Amendment Limitations

 Under the First Amendment, Congress cannot create laws that limit individuals’ speech.
 The Court has recognized symbolic speech (for example, wearing black armbands) and expressive conduct (for example, picketing) as protected under the First Amendment’s guarantee that Congress shall not abridge freedom of speech.
 The Court struck down a law banning flag burning.
 Texas v.
 Johnson, 491 U.S. 397 (1989).
-The Court upheld a local ordinance prohibiting public indecency when applied to business establishment wishing to provide totally nude dancing.
+The Court upheld a local ordinance prohibiting public indecency when applied to business establishments wishing to provide nude dancing.
 Barnes v.
 Glen Theater, 501 U.S. 560 (1991).
 The Court has recognized political speech and commercial speech as protected by the First Amendment as well.
 See, e.g., Citizens United v.
 Federal Election Commission, 558 U.S. 310 (2010).
 The Court has, however, deemed some speech not worthy of protection, and consequently may be limited.
-According to the Court, non-protected speech includes libel and slander, fighting words, words that present a clear and present danger when spoken, obscenity and profanity.
+According to the Court, non-protected speech includes libel and slander, fighting words, words that present a clear and present danger when spoken, obscenity, and profanity.
 See, Chaplinsky v.
 New Hampshire, 315 U.S. 568 (1942) “There are certain well-defined and narrowly limited classes of speech, the prevention, and punishment of which have never been thought to raise any constitutional problem.
 These include the lewd and obscene, the profane, the libelous, and the insulting or fighting words—those which by their very utterance inflict injury or tend to incite an immediate breach of peace.”
 Similarly, the Court has said anti-hate crime statutes permissibly limit individuals’ speech to the extent they are directed at conduct rather than the content of the speech.
 See, e.g., Rav v.
 City of St. Paul, 505 U.S. 377 (1992) and Wisconsin v.
 Mitchell, 508 U.S. 476 (1993).

 The First Amendment limits Congress’s authority to legislate in the realm of religion as well.
-Congress cannot make laws that either create a religion (these violate the Establishment Clause) or target and interfere with a person’s exercise of their own religion (these violate the Free Exercise Clause).
+Congress cannot make laws that either create a religion (these violate the Establishment Clause) or target and interfere with a person’s exercise of their religion (these violate the Free Exercise Clause).
 Finally, the First Amendment guarantees that people have the right to freely associate and assemble with others.
-Thus, Congress cannot make laws that completely limit people’s ability to gather together peaceably.
+Thus, Congress cannot make laws that completely limit people’s ability to gather together peacefully.
 However, the Court has indicated that the government can place reasonable time and manner limitations based on the location in which the gathering is to take place.
 See, e.g., Cox v.
 Louisiana, 379 U.S. 536 (1965).

 Second Amendment Limitations